Shalom90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script which adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program
+A script which counts the number of directories in the PATH